mesoform/concierge_scheduler/README.md

     * Function `export_media_types` exports all mediatypes configuration data to file `mediatypes.json` using the get method.
     * Function `export_auto_registration_actions` exports all auto-registration actions configuration data to file `reg_actions.json` using the get method.
     * Function `export_trigger_actions` exports all trigger actions configuration data to file `trigger_actions.json` using the get method.
-    * Function `export_actions_data` export all templates and hostgroups names and ids to file `actions_data_orig.json` using get methods.
+    * Function `export_actions_data` export all templates and hostgroups names and IDs to file `actions_data_orig.json` using get methods.
 This file can be later used to import auto-registration actions.

 3. **import_app**: this action will make an import of the below components using a set of backup files as source from the      assigned configuration directory.